frwang96/verik/README.md

 [IntelliJ IDEA IDE](https://www.jetbrains.com/idea/).
 Verik is translated to SystemVerilog by the Verik compiler.
-It supports both the synthesizable and non-synthesizable aspects of SystemVerilog and is designed to integrate well with existing infrastructure and back-end tool flows.
+It supports both the synthesizable and non-synthesizable aspects of SystemVerilog and is designed to integrate well with existing SystemVerilog infrastructure and back-end tool flows.

 Refer to [examples](https://github.com/frwang96/verik-examples) for examples and [template](https://github.com/frwang96/verik-template) for a template project.
-Setup instructions and tutorials can be found in the [docs](https://verik.io/docs/overview).
+Setup instructions, tutorials, and other information can be found in the [docs](https://verik.io/docs/overview).

-The Verik toolchain is structured as a Gradle composite build with the following modules:

-- `verik-compiler`: Compiler that generates SystemVerilog output from Verik sources.
-- `verik-core`: Core library for Verik projects.
-- `verik-importer`: Importer that brings in SystemVerilog sources to be used in Verik projects.
-- `verik-kotlin`: Documentation of declarations from the Kotlin standard library that are supported by Verik.
-- `verik-plugin`: Gradle plugin that packages the compiler and importer.
-- `verik-sandbox`: Sandbox project for development and debugging.

-## Gradle Tasks

-- `mainCheck`: Run all tests and lint checks.
-- `mainClean`: Clean all build directories.
-- `mainFormat`: Reformat source code.
-- `mainGenerate`: Run ANTLR parser generator.
-- `mainInstall`: Install plugin.
-- `mainTest`: Run all tests.
-- `mainVerik`: Run verik task in sandbox.
-- `mainVerikImport`: Run verikImport task in sandbox.

 ## Local Build

+Verik releases are published through [maven central](https://search.maven.org/search?q=io.verik).
 To build the toolchain locally from source clone this repository and execute the `mainInstall` gradle task.

 ```